-B. Case Papers - Students will be required to prepare four out of a possible five written case presentations (3 to 5 pages) during the course of the semester.
+B. Case Papers - Students will be required to prepare three individual and one group written case presentations (3 to 5 pages) during the course of the semester.
 Case papers will be due the day the case is discussed in class and no exceptions will be made for late papers due to the nature of case presentations.
+An optional case may be submitted if the student desires to improve his/her grade.
+The instructor will utilize the 4 highest case study grades in determining the final grade if the optional case is submitted

+'''

+J. Perez Foods (A) - 2/10

+Salvatore Ferragamo Case - 2/26

+Ottawa Devices, Inc - 4/9 (Group Project)

-J. Perez Foods (A) - 2/12 Salvatore Ferragamo Case - 2/28 Anderson Steel Services, Inc - 3/27 Franklin Harris & Sons - 4/10 Steinberg A & B Case - 4247&4/29
+Franklin Harris & Sons - 4/16

+Steinberg A & B Case - 4/23&4/28(Optional)

+'''

-- C. Attendance and Class Participation- The success of this course is based on the Student's consistent preparation, regular attendance, and active participation in all class discussions.
-The student's informed contributions to the learning process are expected on a regular basis, therefore, attendance is mandatory The Instructor reserves the right to drop from the rolls any student missing four (4) or more classes in accordance with University regulations. - D. Evaluation and Grade Student grades will be determined in the following manner:
+C. Attendance and Class Participation- The success of this course is based on the Student's consistent preparation, regular attendance, and active participation in all class discussions.
+The student's informed contributions to the learning process are expected on a regular basis, therefore, attendance is mandatory The Instructor reserves the right to drop from the rolls any student missing four (4) or more classes in accordance with University regulations.

+D. Evaluation and Grade - Student grades will be determined in the following manner:

+TOTAL 100%

+Attendance and Participation 5%

+Conflict Exercise 2%

+Communications Exercise 3%

+Class Participation:

-Term Paper 50% Case Write-Ups (4 ea. @ 10%) 40% Class Participation/Quiz 10%
+Case Write-Ups (4 ea. @ 10%) 40%

+Term Paper 50%